Blaisorblade/pdbp.github.io/index.md

 Recall that

- - Pointful programming with computations is, in a way, similar to expression oriented, argument binding (function application) based programming with value level expressions.
+ - Pointful programming with computations is, in a way, similar to expression oriented, function application (argument binding) based programming with value level expressions.
  - Pointfree programming with programs is, in a way, similar to function oriented, function composition based programming with function level expressions.

 This appendix compares pointful and pointfree programming.